izaktumz-zz/OreoJam-Project/README.md

 A Lightweight .NET Package for CRUD(Create,Read,Update,Delete) methods against a DbContext Database.

 # Installation
-->The Package can be found in Nuget Manager.Such OreoJam
+->The Package can be found in Nuget Manager.Search OreoJam

 OR